-After the baby came along, sleep deprived and often tired, even the simplest of things like ‘What to have for dinner?’ or ‘What movie to watch?’ led to arguments and debates.
+After the baby came along, sleep-deprived and often tired, even the simplest of things like ‘What to have for dinner?’ or ‘What movie to watch?’ led to arguments and debates.
 We even secretly started keeping score of what we each did for the baby and the household leading to more arguments.

-First of all, it took months for my wife to recover from the trauma of the delivery and eventually when the S-card was back on the table, it was almost as if we had to set appointments.
+First of all, it took months for my wife to recover from the trauma of the delivery, and eventually, when the S-card was back on the table, it was almost as if we had to set appointments.
 We couldn’t even squeeze in a quickie without worrying about the kid waking up.
 In retrospect, that made us crankier than usual too.

-As a couple, we tried to live in the moment as much as we could.
+As a couple, we had always tried to live in the moment as much as we could.
 It certainly helped keep that ‘spark’ in our relationship alive.
-And as with most couples in love, we would send each other ‘I miss you’ and ‘Wish you were here’ texts if we were apart.
-Once we had a kid, we soon realised that it was going to be nearly impossible to get each other’s undivided attention anymore.
-All our plans and agendas revolved around him, and even on a rare date night, we ended up discussing him instead of ourselves.
-As for those texts, the content had changed slightly.
-It now read along the lines of ‘I miss you.
-I wish you were here to change the diapers.’
+And, as with most couples in love, we would send each other ‘I miss you’ and ‘Wish you were here’ texts when we were apart.
+Once we had a kid, we soon realized that it was going to be nearly impossible to get each other’s undivided attention anymore.
+And, thus, we realized how difficult surviving marriage after kids actually is.

 Today, we’re in a better place and our relationship is stronger than ever before.
 Somehow, we ended up surviving marriage after kids.
 We’ve worked on our communication and dealt with the feelings of being trapped in the marriage head-on.
 We’ve learned to lower our expectations and make sure we get some ‘us’ time as frequently as we can.
 Yes, some of our ‘candlelight dinner at a nice restaurant’ nights have turned into ‘candlelight dinner at home after the kid has slept’ nights, but it’s worth it.

 Related reading: Six ways couples can achieve work-life balance

 And most of all, we’ve started giving each other some ‘me-time’ – free from parenting and coupledom; just free to do whatever it is that we choose to do without being bothered by someone else.
 Even if it is to just sleep.
 Making a marriage stronger, especially when you throw a kid into the mix, is no mean feat.

-At the end of the day, our biggest realisation has been that although having a kid did rock the boat of our marriage slightly, we’ve emerged stronger and happier as a couple.
+At the end of the day, our biggest realization has been that although having a kid did rock the boat of our marriage slightly, we’ve emerged stronger and happier as a couple.
 So here’s the ugly truth – if you can make it through having a baby and the first few years together, you can make it through almost anything.